Industrial Engineering - Basic (Part-time)

 |IENG1050||Work Measurement and Analysis I

 Description: This course involves a study of methods, time study and wage payment with practical application.
 Topics include the history and development of motion and time study, operation analysis, people/machine relationships, motion study, performance rating, time study requirements, value analysis, standard time and data, synthetic basic motion times, formula planning and work sampling, incentive systems, process planning and cost structures.
 (Group A)

 Description: This course covers the processes used in manufacturing industries involving foundry methods, sheet metal forming, protective coating and surface finishes, forging, machining and welding methods, rubber products processing, and wood, leather and plastic processing.
-(Group A)

 Description: The objective of this course is to introduce a non-economics student to elementary theories concerning the functioning of the labour market.
 The focus of this course will be the developing of several practical and analytical tools to aid the students' understanding of labour market operations.
 Students will be introduced to various concepts about an individual's decision to work, the decision to retire or reduce the length of the work week.
 Then you will review the factors that influence the firm's decision to hire labour and determine the amount of labour to be hired given both a competitive and non-competitive labour market.
 The concept of non-competitive labour markets will be extended to include the influence of factors that are external to the labour market such as unions and government.
 The problems of and solutions to unemployment, discrimination and wage differentials will be discussed.

 Note: Students who successfully complete this course can apply for exemption from 'Labour Economics' within the Human Resources Certificate Program.

 Student must complete a minimum of 75 Hours